 How have the recent economic conditions of India affected the sales of Aston Martin?

 Such changes usually do not affect the potential buyer who is determined to own Aston Martin.
 However, the current budget has stepped up the tax and duties on such cars, which in turn have pushed the cost of each car higher, but buyers have paid up for the luxury.

 What is the brand’s strategy to sustain competition from other premium automotive brands?

 As compared to our peers, who have entered the market around the same time, our sale volumes are much higher.
-Though the sedan market is bigger than the sports car market, Aston Martin plans to capture the niche as times have changed and a person who drives to work in his a chauffeur-driven luxury sedan will seek an even more superior self-driven sports car to hit the club or a party after work.
+Though the sedan market is bigger than the sports car market, Aston Martin plans to capture the niche as times have changed, and a person who drives to work in his a chauffeur-driven luxury sedan will seek an even more superior self-driven sports car to hit the club or a party after work.
 Cars like Bentley or Rolls will provide more of a sedan-like experience.
-A Ferrari will be favoured by the flamboyant drivers who are keen to display their wealth loudly.
-Only Aston Martin defines understated luxury which exudes sophistication and power without stating it so loudly.
+A Ferrari will be favored by the flamboyant drivers who are keen to display their wealth loudly.
+Only Aston Martin defines understated luxury, which exudes sophistication and power without stating it so loudly.
 These cars are also preferred as they bridge the gap between a sedan and a sports car.

 Aston Martin’s One-77 model is the most expensive in the company’s line-up presently.
 Is it being offered in India?

-One-77 prototype model was showcased in India at the time of the launch last year.
+The one-77 prototype model was showcased in India at the time of the launch last year.
 Apart from the high-price factor, it is definitely not meant for sale here yet, as Indian roads are not made to handle such cars.
 There is one Indian customer who had bought this most expensive Aston Martin in London.
 In India, the brand is focusing more on the functionality of the car for a customer.